xp4xbox/Batch-Farm-Simulator/README.md

 This is a farm simulator game written in batch.
 This game was started a couple years, but after several difficult bugs, I decided to discontinue until I recently started back up on the project.

-The code is around 90% complete from what it was originaly inteaded to do.
+The code is around 100% complete from what it was originaly inteaded to do.
 And is about 95% bug free.

-What's left is:
+Features To Add In The Future:

 -Adding the ability to rase the players level past level 3.

--Adding the ability to modify the players energy.

 -Adding Potatoes As A Crop In The Game

--Adding Sheep As A Animal In The Game
+-Adding Sheep As An Animal In The Game

 INSTALATION INSTRUCTIONS: